-Our new Hardship Fund can now help.
-At the start of the COVID-19 outbreak, Aviva and the Aviva Foundation* donated £10 million to the British Red Cross to support people most at risk.
+Our new Hardship Fund* aims to help.
+At the start of the COVID-19 outbreak, Aviva and the Aviva Foundation** donated £10 million to the British Red Cross to support people most at risk.
 Half of this, £5 million, is being used for the Hardship Fund to give cash grants to the poorest people facing financial problems because of the pandemic.
 These may be families living below the poverty line, those fleeing domestic violence, people seeking asylum or homeless people staying in temporary accommodation.

 Hardship Fund supports people most in need

 We aim to support 13,000 people through the Hardship Fund.
 The Red Cross has used cash grants to help in international emergencies for several years and the Hardship Fund lets us extend this within the UK.